 When Was the First Time Nylon Was Used?

-Nylon was first used for women's stockings at the 1939 New York World's Fair.
+Nylon was first introduced to the public for women's stockings at the 1939 New York World's Fair, although it had been developed several years earlier.
 Nylon's use increased dramatically during World War II when the need for fabrics increased markedly.
-Nylon was used to replace silk and hemp in parachutes.
+Nylon was used to replace silk in parachutes and other military textiles during World War II.
 It was also used to make tires, ropes, tents, ponchos, and other military supplies.

 At the beginning of WWII, cotton made up more than 80% of all fibers used and manufactured, and wool fibers accounted for most of the rest.
 By August 1945, synthetic fibers had taken a market share of 25% at the expense of cotton.
 After the war, nylon parachute material was sometimes repurposed to make dresses because of nylon and silk shortages.